Audacy Inc. (AUD) Reveals an Earnings Mystery

-Audacy Inc. (NYSE:AUD) went up by 6.77% from its latest closing price compared to the recent 1-year high of $4.71.
-The company’s stock price has collected -14.94% of loss in the last five trading sessions.
+Audacy Inc. (NYSE:AUD) went down by -6.82% from its latest closing price compared to the recent 1-year high of $4.71.
+The company’s stock price has collected -20.00% of loss in the last five trading sessions.

 Is It Worth Investing in Audacy Inc. (NYSE :AUD) Right Now?